payme-yatharth/Docker_in_one_shot/README.md

 Docker compose is used to setup multiple containers, create multiple containers and also destroy them when not needed docker-compose.yml stores the config for those multiple containers

+Docker-compose file stores the services, ports, and the environment variables we want to run. docker compose up and docker compose down are the commands to run the services and stop the services too docker compose build is required when we are having something to build interally